 Want more homemade food for cats ideas?
 Check out list of ten simple homemade cat food recipes here and stay tuned for upcoming posts!

-How to feed your cat properly depends on their age, weight, activity level, and metabolism.
+Your cat’s diet depends on their age, weight, activity level, and metabolism.
 Every cat is different, so portion sizes should be adjusted to meet their specific needs.

 A general guideline is: